SBA Loans for Commercial Property, Business Purchase, Working Capital, Debt Consolidation & More

 10% Down Payment for Business Purchase (more info)

 SBA will typically limit the term of a non-real estate loan to 10 years although 15 year terms are possible.
-SBA also requirsd that any building leases will last for (or at least has options for) the term of the loan.
+SBA also requires that any building or land leases be as long or longer (or at least has options for) the term of the loan.

-Please note: the Small Business Administration defines what can be done and they guarantee loans for lenders, but you still have to rely on a bank or an SBA approved lender to secure financing.
+Please note: the Small Business Administration does not make loans.
+They provide the guidelines for what can be done and they provide a guarantee most of a 7a loan for a lender, but you still have to rely on a bank or an SBA approved lender to secure financing.

 Please contact us at 1-800-414-5285 for clarification on any of the above.